CBD vs THC, now that’s a battle between arguably the strongest compounds in cannabis.

 What is THC?

-Tetrahydrocannabnol or THC, is probably the most researched, yet scrutinized compound in cannabis.
+Tetrahydrocannabinol or THC is probably the most researched, yet scrutinized compound in cannabis.

-Or in other words, it’s largely responsible for cannabis’ psycho activity.
+Or in other words, it’s largely responsible for cannabis’ psychoactivity.
 Both mild and refreshing on one end, and potentially comatosing on the other.
-Hence, the experience of too much edibles.
+Hence, the experience of too many edibles.